Walking Trails Latrobe Region

 Location: Corner Tramway and Mackeys Road, Churchill.

-This is a lovely place for a walk, a workout, a picnic or playtime.
+This is a lovely place for a walk, workout and picnic with toilets and a playground.
 Tranquil bushland just a few minutes from town.
 Walking track along Eel Hole Creek.
+Fish off one of the five fishing platforms which are located around the lake and is stocked with trout each school holidays.

 DUFF SAWMILL HERITAGE TRAIL